-St John's Primary Tapestry, Class Dojo and Class Blogs Policy
+St John's Primary Tapestry, Class Dojo, Seesaw and Class Blogs Policy

-At St John's Primary we use an online system called Tapestry to record and store all observations and assessments relating to each child in Early Years Foundation Stage.
-This is a safe and secure system and one that enables families to access their child's learning journey at any time.
+At St John's Primary we use online systems to record and store all observations and assessments relating to each child, in Early Years Foundation Stage the system is called Tapestry all other year groups use Seesaw.
+These are a safe and secure system and enables families to access their child's learning journey at any time.
 They can share it with their child, family and friends at home and also post any comments and photographs of their own, helping to create a fully holistic view of the child and strengthen the parent partnership.